 Pay attention to how many times you say sorry in a day and what you apologize for.
 A heartfelt “I’m sorry” is powerful.
 A meaningful apology can repair a relationship or turn us around when we are going in the wrong direction.
 We diminish that by apologizing for things we shouldn’t be sorry for.

-Let’s stop apologizing for …
+Let’s stop apologizing for these 10 things.

 When we think we don’t fit in, we apologize for being under dressed, overdressed, or mismatched.
 Except for rare circumstances, no one really notices what we are wearing.
 We can stop apologizing for what we wear.

 If you spend your free time catching up and doing all the things you don’t have time to do, you don’t have free time.
-If you want free time – real free time, or if you crave 8 whole hours of sleep, a proper lunch break, or at least 24 hours away from your email, you are going to have to say no without an apology.
+If you want free time – real free time, or if you crave eight whole hours of sleep, a proper lunch break, or at least 24 hours away from your email, you are going to have to say no without an apology.
 A lot.
 This will help.

 Being curious and considering new ideas and ways to create, thrive, love, and live is a blessing.
 When people reject that and make you feel like apologizing, remember that it’s not about you.
 They may feel threatened and afraid that if you change you may think differently about them.
-Be gentle and inspiring instead of apologetic.
+Be gentle instead of apologetic.

-for being yourself.
+5. For being yourself.

 We desperately need to you to be unapologetically you.
 Ok?

-putting our health first.
+9. Putting our mental and physical health first.